cyberbotics/webots/docs/guide/object-solids.md

 ### SolidPipe Field Summary

+- `height`: Defines the height of the pipe.

+- `radius`: Defines the radius of the pipe.

-- `size`: Defines the size of the box.                                                                                                             # Defines the number of polygons used to represent the box and so its resolution.
+- `thickness`: Defines the thickness of the pipe.

+- `subdivision`: Defines the number of polygons used to represent the pipe and so its resolution.

+- `accuracy`: Defines how much boxes position can differ on y-axis: a 0 value represents an error-free model but it will slow down the simulation.

-- `appearance`: Defines the appearance of the box.
+- `appearance`: Defines the appearance of the pipe.

 - `enableBoundingObject`: Defines whether the solid should have a bounding object.

-- `castShadows`: Defines whether this object should cast shadows.

 ## SolidRoundedBox